IRS to launch free US direct tax filing pilot program in 2024

 The agency estimated that a new direct filing system would cost between $64.3 million and $248.9 million a year to operate, depending on the complexity of returns accepted and the number of taxpayers using the system.

-The size, scope and complexity of the IRS pilot program, to be available in the 2024 tax filing season, has yet to be determined, IRS Commissioner Danny Werfel told reporters.
+The size, scope and complexity of the IRS pilot program, to be available in the 2024 tax filing season, has yet to be determined, IRS Commissioner Danny Werfel told reporters, adding that U.S. Treasury Secretary Janet Yellen directed IRS to launch the pilot after reviewing the report.

+The study was mandated by the climate-focused Inflation Reduction Act, which was backed by only Democratic lawmakers, and provided $80 billion over 10 years for the IRS to beef up enforcement, modernize its technology, improve customer service and rebuild its workforce.

+Plans for a free-filing system have been criticized by Republicans in Congress as redundant because of free filing options for simple returns provided by private firms, including H&R Block HRB.N and TurboTax software maker Intuit Inc INTU.O.
+They have also questioned whether it would have an inherent bias against taxpayers as the IRS would be acting as both tax preparer and collector.

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))